qydchen/SafeHavn/docs/schema.md

+All tables have timestamps and id primary keys.
+These are omitted below for brevity.

 ## users
 column name     | data type | details
 ----------------|-----------|-----------------------
-id              | integer   | not null, primary key name            | string    | not null, indexed, unique password_digest | string    | not null, indexed, unique session_token   | string    | not null, indexed, unique
+name            | string    | not null, indexed, unique password_digest | string    | not null, indexed, unique
+session_token   | string    | not null, indexed, unique